 What We Do Is Important

 Public law libraries are important because everyone has a right to know the law.
 We were established in 1891 by the State of California to provide legal information not only to attorneys and judges, but to businesses, self-represented litigants, and people like you who want to know more about their rights.
-The law library has 4 locations around the county (Chula Vista, Downtown San Diego, El Cajon, Vista), and we have expert researchers here to help you find what you need 6 days a week.
+The law library has 2 locations in the county (Vista and Downtown San Diego), and we have expert researchers here to help you find what you need 6 days a week.

 We must be true to our mission: law made public, which is making legal resources accessible to the public.
 As a small, specialized library we have limited resources that must be preserved for those needing to access the law.
 Those who are not here to access the law will find lots of space at the public library.
 We exist solely to provide legal information; if our work stations and study tables are taken up by those not needing legal resources then we are doing a disservice to those for whom we are here to serve.
 So, we must ask you to be actively performing legal research in our resources, preparing court paperwork, or attending legal clinics.
 If you are not doing legal research you may be asked to leave.